pepitooo/desk-switch/README.md

 # usage
 When you press on the switch the relay will be activate and the led will light on.

 You can switch it off by pressing again and the led will turn off.

 after a certain time (5.5h) the led will blink to remember you there is power (30min), if no action is done, it will switch off automatically

-But if you press the button when blinking, you will have power of one other 6h.
+But if you press the button when blinking, you will have power for one other 6h.

 # adapt to your needs